 One of the driving factors that comes to mind is the "lipstick effect", a theory that says that during recessions, people tend to spend more money on small luxuries that signals status like lipstick.
 It might explain why Airlines focused on improving things like food or amenities for business travelers during the crisis.
 Just for economic geeks we leave a link explaining more details about this effect.

 But maybe drivers are not related to economic theories at all.
 Perhaps the explanation comes from airlines actually improving their services.
 The data we gathered contained 30k airline services reviews and included information on the airline, destination, companions and reasons for travel as well as an open ended question inviting customers to comment on any complaints or suggestions.

-According to the survey, cabin crew service and scheduling issues were the passengers' main concerns.
-However, accommodation and food quality were also widespread topics among surveyed travelers.
+According to the survey, cabin crew service and scheduling issues were the passengers' main concerns However, accommodation and food quality were also widespread topics among surveyed travellers.

 Cabin crews were widely associated with positive reviews.

 "Good, friendly, pleasant or efficient..." are some of the adjectives we found related to customer service reviews.
 This signifies that the perception of cabin crews was generally positive.
 The International Air Transport Association (IATA) actually published an article talking about this.
 On the other hand, "bad (28%), rude, long and terrible..." are connected to reviews about onboarding and scheduling issues.
 Generally speaking, people seem to be satisfied with the food onboard and opinions on plane comfort are divided.